IvanaPapanio3190/simpleSwap-Project/README.md

 - Tests were conducted via Remix IDE using Injected Web3 with MetaMask.

-- All core functionalities (addLiquidity, removeLiquidity, swapExactTokensForTokens, etc.) were executed successfully in Remix.
+- All core functionalities except removeLiquidity were executed successfully in Remix.
+The removeLiquidity function caused gas-related errors during testing.

    **Contract verification on Sepolia Etherscan was unsuccessful** due to issues with OpenZeppelin imports and limitations of Remix when compiling external dependencies.